isedwards/kb/django/forms.md

 Prehaps, instead, you can create the invalid empty form you want by making it a bound form and passing in an empty request.POST...

-[Changing a bound form's data](https://stackoverflow.com/questions/8241001/how-do-i-modify-the-bound-value-for-a-field-in-a-bound-form-in-django#comment59845355_8241241) (request.POST is immutable, so the bound form's data is immutable.
-Use request.POST.copy())
+[Changing a bound form's data](https://stackoverflow.com/questions/8241001/how-do-i-modify-the-bound-value-for-a-field-in-a-bound-form-in-django#comment59845355_8241241) (request.POST is immutable, so the bound form's data is immutable).
+Use request.POST.copy()